How To Make Trinidad Sawine?

 Add Water and Spices

-Add 2 cups of water, a cinnamon stick, cardamom pods, and bay leaf.
+Add 2 cups of water, a cinnamon stick, cardamom pods, and a bay leaf.
 Bring to a boil, then lower the heat and simmer until the noodles soften (about 6–8 minutes).

 Add Milk and Sweeteners